 A full-time day school pre-apprenticeship training course is available to applicants who are 21 years of age or over through the Scarborough Centre for Alternative Studies.

-Other pre-apprenticeship training opportunities are sometimes offered through the Local 27 Training Centre.
+Other pre-apprenticeship training opportunities are sometimes offered through the College of Carpenters and Allied Trades.
 Availability of these programs is subject to government funding.
 After completing one of the pre-apprenticeship training programs with a grade of 70% or higher, the successful graduate will be eligible to initiate a formal contract of apprenticeship under the JLAC and to join Local 27.
 Graduates may be required to serve a probationary work period prior to being allowed to join the Union and register a contract.

 All pre-apprenticeship courses provide a solid grounding of basic skills in carpentry and health and safety awareness which are essential prerequisites to an apprenticeship in General Carpentry.
 The hours spent in pre-apprenticeship training are credited towards the overall apprenticeship.

 Applications for all pre-apprenticeship training programs, including SCAS, may be completed and submitted through this website.

 Students in their graduating year of high school may be eligible to enroll in the Carpentry and Floor Covering apprenticeship program – while still attending high school – through the Ontario Youth Apprenticeship Program.
 The Local 27 Training Trust Fund currently has OYAP partnerships with: